The In's and Out's of Collars and Harnesses

 - Intended to prevent dogs from choking in the event that their collar gets stuck

 - Can be dangerous in situations when your dog breaks loose and runs away

 Best Collar Choice For Shiba Inus

 Regardless if you use a collar of a harness for leash walking, you should always have a collar on your dog to hold I.D. tags and other important information.

 Our most recommended collar for Shiba Inus is a standard flat leather collar.
 These types of collars are durable and long-lasting.
 They are also less likely to cause skin irritation on your Shiba Inus.

 If you are still in the process of leash training your Shiba, head halters such as the Gentle Leader can help speed up the training process.
 However, you will need to learn how to properly use the halter before beginning training.

 Additionally, no-pull harnesses, which are described in the part of this article is also a helpful training tool.

 We do not ever recommend aversive training collars.
-In the hands of an untrained handler - these collars cause more harm than good.
 Read more about the dangers of choke collars here.